 As an analgesic oil with antifungal, antibacterial, and anti-inflammatory properties (just to name a few) rosemary oil is a helpful addition to any hair loss sufferers hair care routine.

-On the topic of DHT blocking, however, topical application of rosemary extract has been proven to inhibit 5-alpha-reductase.
+On the topic of DHT blocking, specifically, topical application of rosemary extract has been proven to inhibit 5-alpha-reductase.
 As a result, this blocks DHT from connecting to the scalp’s androgen receptors and prevents hair loss and hair follicle miniaturization.

 But just how much of an effect does rosemary extract have on the inhibition of 5-alpha-reductase?